Medical Tourism in Dubai – the Good and the Bad

-Posted on: 22-11-2017 in Dubai
+Posted on: 22nd November 2017 in

 Medical tourism plays a key role in making Dubai one of the top global travel destinations.
 We are well set up to offer private medical care here with a thriving Dh1.4bn business and, a product that offers real benefits: medical tourism could save your life, it might save you money, and it will definitely save you time in Dubai – thanks to there rarely being waiting lists.

 As a UK expat in Dubai, you will already have private medical insurance thanks to your company, as well as perhaps supplementary policies.
 But you can still have a look at what is right on your doorstep in the way of enhanced medical care.
 And, if you are based on the UK, Dubai offers many advantages in medical tourism that other destinations do not.

 Medical tourism is the process of visiting a foreign country for treatment or prevention therapies.
 Dubai-based health providers can offer a wide array of healthcare services, including dental surgery, cardiac surgery, cosmetic surgeries, convalescent care, and psychological assistance (among others).

 In 2017, the Dubai Health Authority announced